Conquerista, 2019, Installation, Animation on Screen

 Remains the question: Does the woman exaggerate?
 Is she speculating on profit?
 Was she too cowardly for resistance?
 Is she lying? all the set pieces add up to the image of a morally deficient woman that we have known since the Middle Ages.

 In my video work the woman frees herself from her braid in order to give up something tried and tested.
-She takes her old life in her hand with the braid and flagellates herself for attributes that seem fateful, held on a smartphone.
+She takes her old life in her hand with the braid and flagellates herself for attributes that seem fateful, recorded on a smartphone.

 Liberation Punch, 2018.
 HD-Film on Smartphone, framed, 20 x 29 cm